 - The introduction of Rouxls Kaard to the party, a trap where the only way out is to solve one of his puzzles.
 It's a box you have to move one tile.
 He doesn't take you solving it well, to the point that he completely drops his Ye Olde Butcherede Englishe.

 - If you decide to skip Ralsei telling about the legend, Susie gets confused by Lancer talking about himself, with Ralsei offering (and getting rejected) to explain the legend.

-- During the rematch against K. Round, instead of bowing/bowing deeply, the act the player uses to spare K. Round is "Susie's Idea."
+- Instead of bowing/bowing deeply, the act the player uses to spare K. Round is "Susie's Idea."
 Ralsei assumes that the idea is to apologize to the monster.
 Susie's actual idea is to throw Ralsei at K. Round to knock its crown off.
 This works.
 If you then proceed to skip the following cutscene and quickly run to the right, you can still catch sight of the still-moving knocked off crown.
-Examining it while it's still inside the room will get you "There it goes..." as a comment and trying to examine it while it's beyond the edge of the room will get you "It's off to a better place now."
+Examining it while it's still inside the room will get you "Thar she blows..." as a comment and trying to examine it while it's beyond the edge of the room will get you "It's off to a better place now."

 - The crown K. Round wears in this fight is characterized by Ralsei as a different, heavier crown that appears to be hurting it now.
 Of course, the sprite for K. Round is the exact same one as before, with absolutely no changes to indicate this.
 Susie exasperatedly points this out, with her dialogue and her face sprite appearing in smaller text at the bottom of Ralsei's text box.

 - It appears that Kris is just as good at flirting with enemies as Frisk was, as if you attempt to get Susie or Ralsei to do it, it just makes the enemy leave in embarrassment.